 In Illinois, spousal support is in no way based on behavior that might have led to the divorce.
 Eligibility for spousal maintenance is determined by one spouse's need to receive it and the other's ability to pay the ordered amount for a set period of time.
 Temporary spousal maintenance may be required throughout the divorce process, and it may last until the divorce decree is finalized.

 In a change to federal tax law, with all divorces finalized on or after January 1, 2019, spouses paying alimony cannot deduct spousal support from gross income when calculating taxes owed.

 An experienced divorce lawyer can discuss potential spousal maintenance outcomes, along with all other aspects of an impending divorce.
 It is critical that you secure qualified legal representation early in the process, to ensure your long-term financial interests are protected.

 If you feel your ex-spouse is not entitled to alimony because they chose not to work full-time or at all, the court may agree.
-Contact a DuPage County divorce lawyer at 630-665-7300 for a free consultation.
+Contact a DuPage County divorce lawyer at 630-665-7300 for an Initial Attorney Meeting.